dubzzz/fast-check/packages/fast-check/documentation/Tips.md

 ```

 Please keep in mind that property based testing frameworks are fully able to find corner-cases with no help at all.

+Note that this feature is not compatible with the use of `Context`.
+If you want to [log within a predicate](#log-within-a-predicate), you cannot use custom examples.
+Alternatively, if you wish to use customm examples, you must remove `fc.context()`.

 ## Simplify user definable corner cases